jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 By needing it to spread locally and organically.
 No blanket marketing?
 The person will ask for the product from that supplier, because it is the only one, or the most local one, or the best one.

 A parent takes on the responsibility of facilitating the communication with the n/w, and thus takes on extra by being on both the groups.
-There is also the possibility of the parent of the child group communicating with one of the members of the “parent” group.
+There is also the possibility of the parent of the child group communicating with one of the members of the "parent" group.

 ## Sponsors